Information about Clozapine

 How clozapine works

-Clozapine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Clozapine is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 Common side effects of clozapine